aselshall/rm/hw/proposal-rubric.md

 | **Overall quality** | (1) The proposal is exceptional, integrating intellectual merit and broader impacts into a cohesive and compelling document that is well-aligned with NSF priorities; (2) The proposal is strong overall but may have minor weaknesses in either intellectual merit or broader impacts; (3) The proposal is weak overall, with significant deficiencies in intellectual merit, broader impacts, or overall coherence. |

 ## Disclaimer
 The rubric is dynamic and may be updated as the instructor grades your work.
 Any updates will be minor adjustments aimed at fine-tuning the criteria, always with your best interest in mind.
-These adjustments are not meant to introduce major changes but to enhance clarity and fairness in evaluation.
+These adjustments are not meant to introduce major changes but to enhance clarity, rigor, and fairness in evaluation.